gilweiss/Wood/README.md

 it is hard to efficiently divide size-varying wood resources into smaller pieces required for carpentry projects.

 ### Solution:
-the Wood app implements an algorithm that manages to do just that!
+the Wood app implements an algorithm that manages to do just that with a relatively good efficiency.
 [check the attached illustrated algorithm explanation](wood-%20explanation.pdf)

 #### screenshots: